Picture Books to Teach Sequencing in the Classroom

 A bear takes shelter in an empty apartment in Snooty Towers.
 He tastes some food, but it is too soggy or too crunchy.
 He sits on the cat and bursts a beanbag chair.
 When the family return, the bear recognises the mummy.
 It is Goldilocks all grown up!
 Compare and contrast with the original Goldilocks and the Three Bears.

 Journey by Aaron Becker

-A lonely girl escapes into a mysterious world and witnesses an evil emperor capture a majestic bird.
-With courage, the girl outsmarts the emperor’s army to set the bird free.
+A lonely girl discovers a magic red marker and creates a door that transports her into an enchanting world filled with wondrous landscapes and adventure.
+She witnesses an evil emperor capture a majestic bird.
+She outsmarts the emperor's army with bravery and resourcefulness to free the bird.

 King Bidgood's in the Bathtub by Audrey Wood